SAP/open-resource-discovery/docs/index.md

 We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.

-Now that ORD is [open-source](https://sap.github.io/open-resource-discovery/), a potential next step is to work with partners on a true industry wide standard.
+Now that ORD is [open-source](https://sap.github.io/open-resource-discovery/), a potential next step is to work with partners on a true industry wide standard, as ORD is currently focused on  SAPs requirements.
-ORD in its current state is focused around SAP.
-While most SAP specific aspects are described as [spec extensions](./spec-extensions), some concepts like [namespaces](./spec-v1/#namespaces) need more work.
+The specification itself is designed to be generic, so most SAP specific aspects are described as [spec extensions](./spec-extensions).
+Some concepts like [namespaces](./spec-v1/#namespaces) could be further standardized if there's a need for cross-company metadata exchange.